Wedding Day Timeline Tips and Tricks

 Even if you aren't going to see the groom before the ceremony.
 We will do bride and bridesmaids pictures followed by groom and groomsmen.
 If the groomsmen are getting ready at the same location as the bride, finishing touches photos will be done.

 Please have your details all together in the bridal suite: This is the first thing I photograph when I arrive.
 This includes BOTH rings, 2 Invitations, Dress, Shoes, Garter, Flowers, Jewelry, Family Heirlooms...
 This is VERY Important.
 There isn't another time during the day for these items to be photographed.
+Please make sure to have dress unpacked and hanging in the location you would like it photographed, we do not move the dress.
+This ensures your gown stays pristine.

 4. Have your stylists come to you.